Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Introduction

 \subsection{Manin triples, matched pair and bialgebras structures}

 The concepts of matched pairs and Manin triples form central geometric tools in the theory of Lie bialgebras~\cite{D1983}.
-A matched pair of Lie algebras encodes compatible mutual actions, leading to the construction of a semidirect sum Lie algebra, while a Manin triple-consisting of a Lie algebra endowed with a nondegenerate invariant bilinear form and a decomposition into two complementary isotropic subalgebras-provides an equivalent characterization of Lie bialgebras.
+A matched pair of Lie algebras encodes compatible mutual actions for the construction of a semi-direct product Lie algebra; Manin triple, namely a Lie algebra with a nondegenerate invariant bilinear form and a decomposition into two complementary isotropic subalgebras, give an equivalent description of Lie bialgebras.
 Specifically, let's recall the following conclusions:

 \begin{theorem}\cite[Theorem~5.2.6]{double-B} Let $(L,[-,-])$ and $(L^*,[-,-]_{*})$ be two Lie algebras.
-Then the following conditions are equivalent: \begin{enumerate} \item $(L\oplus L^*, L,L^*)$ is a standard Manin triple of Lie algebras with the bilinear form (\ref{eq-B-d}). \item $(L,L^*,ad^*,\mathfrak{ad}^{*})$ is a matched pair of Lie algebras. \item $(L,L^*)$ is a Lie bialgebra. \end{enumerate} \end{theorem}
+Then the following conditions are equivalent. \begin{enumerate} \item $(L\oplus L^*, L,L^*)$ is a standard Manin triple of Lie algebras with the bilinear form (\ref{eq-B-d}). \item $(L,L^*,ad^*,\mathfrak{ad}^{*})$ is a matched pair of Lie algebras. \item $(L,L^*)$ is a Lie bialgebra. \end{enumerate} \end{theorem}

 Extending these concepts to the BiHom-Lie setting poses two challenges: \begin{enumerate} \item the mutual actions in a matched pair must be adjusted to become BiHom-actions, i.e., compatible with the structure maps; \item in the case of a BiHom-Manin triple, the bilinear form must satisfy twisted invariance conditions. \end{enumerate} Resolving these two challenges constitutes the third motivation of this paper.
 Furthermore, we generalize Theorem~\ref{th-eq-liebialg} to the Nijenhuis BiHom framework.

-Recent work has introduced the notion of matched pairs of BiHom-Lie algebras~\cite{matched pair-Lie}.
-Nevertheless, a systematic theory clarifying the equivalence between matched pairs and BiHom-Lie bialgebras, the existence criteria for BiHom-Manin triples, and the intrinsic links between these three notions (e.g., the correspondence chain ``matched pair $\leftrightarrow$ bialgebra$\leftrightarrow$Manin triple") has yet to be fully developed.
-Addressing this gap constitutes the third main objective of this paper.

-Some relations of this article can be summarized into the following diagram: \\ Here, we denote Nijenhuis BiHom-Lie algebras by NBLA, differential Lie algebras by DLA, Nijenhuis BiHom-Lie bialgebras by NBLBA, differential Lie bialgebras by DLBA.